wjkba/solve-script/README.md

 -   **XP System**: Get points for every challenge you finish
 -   **Achievements**: Unlock special badges when you hit certain milestones

+## Tech Stack
+The front-end is built with React NextJS for server-side rendering and API routes.
+To keep the codebase clean and catch errors early, I chose TypeScript, adding static typing to JavaScript.
+Styling is handled with Tailwind CSS that lets me quickly create custom and responsive designs using classes

+### Authentication Approach
+ I chose Iron Session over JWT or NextAuth because of its simplicity and security.
+The cookies are encrypted, so a separate token system isn't needed.
+I really like this library because it doesn't add unnecessary complexity and making authentication with it was enjoyable.
+Zod is used to ensure the data I receive, especially user input, is valid and maintains its integrity.
+For securely storing passwords I used bcryptjs

+### Editor Implementation
+I was looking for a code editor library and stumbled upon Monaco Editor.
+I didn't realize the same editor VS Code uses was available, which was a pleasant surprise.
+Since I love VS Code, I had to go with Monaco

+### Database Choice
+For the database, I chose SQLite.
+I know it might not sound as fancy as MongoDB or PostgreSQL, but for this project, it's perfect.
+It's simple, portable, and fast

 ## App architecture

 ### Front-end

 #### App:
 * `page.tsx`: Main page, changes depending on if you're logged in